Martinsburg Blue Sox: 1925-1929: The Final Years

 Martinsburg would never win another league championship.
 Martinsburg maintained a potent offense in 1925, with five of the top ten home run hitters in the Blue Ridge League playing for the team.
 However, they could do no better than third place.

 1926 brought changes to the Blue Ridge League.
 The three Pennsylvania teams in the league (Waynesboro, Chambersburg and Hanover) began to experience financial difficulties.
 In order to generate more revenue and interest, the league adopted a split season schedule.
 The first half winner would play the second half winner in a playoff for the championship.

 The split season would benefit the team in 1927 as Martinsburg won the second half of the season that year, while finishing second overall.
-Martinsburg played the first half winner and first place overall team Chambersburg, in a three game series.
+Martinsburg played the first half winner and first place overall team Chambersburg, in a three-game series.
 Chambersburg prevailed two wins to none.

 In 1928, the financial situation for the league became critical.
 In order to stay solvent, major league teams began to assume control of Blue Ridge League teams.
 In 1928, the Cleveland Indians took control of the Frederick club, while the St. Louis Cardinals took over management of the Waynesboro club.
-The Martinsburg club in 1928 finished with a losing record for the only the third time in their history.
+The Martinsburg club in 1928 finished with a losing record for the only third time in their history.

 In 1929, the Martinsburg club was taken over by the Philadelphia Athletics, while the New York Yankees began to run the Chambersburg franchise.
 This was beneficial for Martinsburg as they captured the first half title and the best record overall.
 The team had the two winningest pitchers in the league with Malicky and Harry Griffith winning 18 games each.
 Also, Doc Cramer had a batting average of .404.
 In the championship playoff, Martinsburg lost to Hagerstown four games to two games.

 1929 was the last year for the Martinsburg franchise.
 As the Great Depression set in, the Philadelphia Athletics pulled their sponsorship of Martinsburg.
 As a result, Martinsburg folded and did not field a team in 1930, the last year of the Blue Ridge League.